 In Scotland, everyone can camp wherever access rights apply, as long as you’re doing so in a responsible way.
 This includes some camping spots that are close to roads, although it’s worth remembering that Scottish access rights don’t apply to people sleeping in campervans, caravans or cars.

-However, new byelaws in 2017 mean informal camping is banned from certain zones within the Loch Lomond & The Trossachs National Park between March 1 and 30 September each year.
+However, informal camping is banned from certain zones within the Loch Lomond & The Trossachs National Park between March 1 and 30 September each year, due to byelaws introduced in 2017.
 The byelaws make it a criminal offence to camp, light fires or sleep overnight in a vehicle in many of the park’s most popular camping areas – shown on the map below – unless you’re in a campsite or pay in advance for a permit to stay for up to three nights at a designated ‘wild camping’ spot.

 The byelaws even apply if you are behaving responsibly.